 When you purchase your bond with Jet (the financially responsible third party), we provide a guarantee to the Arizona Department of Transportation that customers who purchase from you will be recompensed if you engage in the illicit activities listed above and fail to rectify the fiscal injury your dealership caused.

 When you apply for your bond, we will only ask for the basic business information needed to produce your quote and fill out the bond form.
 We streamlined the application process to be efficient so you can get your bond within minutes.
 Jet will need the social security number of the dealership owner to run a soft credit check.
 It will not affect the credit score.

 Once you complete the necessary information, a quote will be displayed on the screen for monthly, annual, and multi-year terms.
 Select the option that works best for you and put in your credit card payment.
 After purchase, you will be able to download a copy of the bond for your records.

 Remember that if you operate locations in multiple counties in Arizona, you will need to file separate bonds for each county.

-Jet absolutely can!
+Yes!
 Once you have purchased your Auto Dealer Bond, Jet will file the original bond form, signed and sealed, along with power of attorney to ADOT Motor Vehicle Division for you.
 A receipt and a copy of your bond will be emailed to you.